 As the name suggests, it’s home to Viking ships and they need to be seen o be believed.
 Three of them sit in the museum and they are impressive boats.

-These ships were excavated from sites around Norway and are no on display in the museum, along with several other artefacts that were found alongside them.
+These ships were excavated from sites around Norway and are not on display in the museum, along with several other artefacts that were found alongside them.

 Even if you only have a cursory interest in history, you’ll find this museum fascinating!
 It’s easily one of the best places to visit in Norway.

-Karl Johan street is the main street in Oslo and one that leads all the way to the Royal Palace at its end.
+Karl Johan Street is the main street in Oslo and one that leads to the Royal Palace at its end.

-One of the best things to do in Oslo is to walk along the street all the way up to the palace.
+One of the best things to do in Oslo is to walk along the street up to the palace.
 You’ll get to see a lot of the city this way and once you reach the palace, you get a nice way back down the street.

 The street contains some interesting points of interest in Oslo such as Storting, which is the Norwegian assembly, Eidsvolls Pass, which serves as a skiing rink in winter and the National Theatre.